 What makes a great presentation great?
-Great presentations don’t ‘just happen’.
-Yes, there is theory behind the presentation process.
-Great presentations are carefully crafted on many levels to make sure the presenter captures and keeps the audience’s attention.
+Great presentations don’t ‘just happen.’
+Yes, there is a theory behind the presentation process.
+Great presentations are carefully crafted on many levels to ensure the presenter captures and keeps the audience’s attention.
 After all, isn’t that why we make presentations in the first place?
-There are three critically integrated parts to a great presentation that will make it high impact, memorable and game changing.
-Before you even begin to create your presentation, you must consider all the underlying components together with your intent for the presentation.
-To meet all three requirements, you must absolutely understand how the audience processes the presentation.
+There are three critically integrated parts to an excellent presentation that will make it high impact, memorable, and game-changing.
+Before you even begin to create your presentation, you must consider all the underlying components and your intent for the presentation.
+To meet all three requirements, you must understand how the audience processes the presentation.

 (To name only a few)